Top 12 Container Scanning Tools for 2025

 The topology and distribution of workloads across the already hardened nodes also matters for ensuring cluster availability.
 For example, a single node serving both control plane components and application workloads can be used in a Kubernetes test environment to reduce the cost of the testing infrastructure.
 In a real-world production environment, it’s best to separate application workloads from control plane components.
 This separation is crucial to minimize risks and support resilience.
 It protects the control plane from threats like malicious activities, malfunctions, resource-intensive processes, or disruptive behaviors from other components.

 In a typical Kubernetes cluster, multiple users, clients, and applications share the cluster’s resources.
 To ensure the protection of these resources, it becomes necessary to enforce boundaries between distinct logical groups of users and their associated cluster resources.
-The degree of separation required can be thought of as a spectrum from tenants having full and complete trust of one another to tenants having absolutely zero trust and assuming malicious intent by other tenants.
+The degree of separation required can be considered a spectrum from tenants having full and complete trust of one another to tenants having absolutely zero trust and assuming malicious intent by other tenants.
 At the most extreme end, the only sure option is to offer separate Kubernetes clusters to each tenant.
 This is sometimes referred to as “hard multi-tenancy”.

-For clusters that can tolerate “softer” isolation, there are a number of Kubernetes features for separating workloads to ensure their security and performance.
+For clusters that can tolerate “softer” isolation, there are several Kubernetes features for separating workloads to ensure their security and performance.
 Namespaces allow grouping resources of many different types, and serve as a foundation for other types of policy enforcement.
 Role-Based Access Control (RBAC) can limit members of one logical tenant to making API requests only for their own resources.
 Network traffic permitted in and out of a pod can be controlled with NetworkPolicies, which are also namespace-scoped.
 Additional requirements like requiring resource requests and limits, spreading workloads across particular groups of nodes, and preventing the creation of Pods with excessive privileges can be enforced by admission controllers.

 A Secret is an object in Kubernetes that holds sensitive information like passwords or tokens for authentication.
 It’s important to know where and how these sensitive data are stored and accessed.
 This is especially important for applications that are accessible to the public, as they may be more vulnerable to security threats.
 Instead of passing secrets as environment variables, it’s recommended to mount them as read-only volumes in containers for increased security.
 Reading the secret from a file is less likely to inadvertently result in the secret being written to a log file or being accessible to other applications sharing the environment.